 - DTC.
 Our website enables consumers to view our entire product portfolio including Grove Brand and third-party products across a variety of categories.
 Through the website, we are able to offer customers exclusive deals and offers, share newly launched products and display our wide array of seasonal bundles.
 We offer customers our flexible monthly shipment service to help them stay on top of their home care regimen, as well as non-subscription options.
 Customers can subscribe to individual products at appropriate cadences to make sure they never run out.
-We leverage data to further enhance the customer experience by personalizing pages to better fit the customers shopping needs.
-Our DTC shoppers can reach out to our Grove Guides team for any questions pertaining to their orders.
-Customers can call, chat, text, or email our Grove Guides team to modify orders, ask about new products, request a refund, or learn more about our sustainability practices.
+We leverage data to further enhance the customer experience by personalizing pages to better fit the customers can call, chat, text, or email our Grove Guides team to modify orders, ask about new products, request a refund, or learn more about our sustainability practices.
 All of our shipments are carbon neutral and all plastic sold is offset through our partnerships with rePurpose Global and Plastic Bank. - Retail.
 We kicked off our expansion into brick-and-mortar retail in April 2021, with the launch of a curated assortment of Grove Co. best sellers in cleaning, hand and dish categories at Target, in a nationwide partnership both in store and on Target.com, including endcap, category and mobile app activation.
 Our products are in all Target stores across the United States, in over 1,900 retail doors.
 In 2022, we have expanded our partnership with Target and more than doubled our assortment.
 We believe our partnership is a key investment for Target in the sustainability space and it includes exclusive-for-Target scents and seasonal scents and products.
 We believe our retail strategy will generate additional brand awareness and drive significant household penetration by introducing tens of millions of consumers to Grove Co. and our suite of Grove Brands.
 We recently announced our expanded retail footprint with entry into Kohl's Giant Eagle and Meijer, and we continue to actively pursue opportunities to develop additional third-party distribution channels.